 For most types of debt, federal law limits wage garnishments to the lesser of:

-However, states my be more restrictive as to how much creditors can garnish.
+However, states are sometimes more restrictive as to how much creditors can garnish.
 And wage garnishment limits may be higher for certain types of debt such as child support, alimony, and unpaid taxes.

 Here are some of the main differences between income deduction orders and wage garnishment.